Sahilms48/Photo-Album-WebApp/README.md

 5. Lex bot interprets the query and triggers the search Lambda
 6. Search results are fetched from Elasticsearch and displayed

-## 👨‍💻 Development

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## 🙏 Acknowledgments

-- AWS Documentation
-- Columbia University Cloud Computing and Big Data Systems course

----

-**Note**: This project was developed as part of the Cloud Computing course at New York University, Fall 2024.
+This project was developed as part of the Cloud Computing course at New York University, Fall 2024.